J0nahG/Safelist-V5/README.md

 * /j key "key"        - Sets Celestia API key to "key"
 * /j auto             - Enables automatically safelisting players in the queue on game win
 * /j manual           - Disables automatically safelisting players in the queue on game win
+* /j kill            - Closes the program (pressing the "end" key also works)